+The post holder will be a fully registered medical practitioner of Consultant status, who is eligible for entry onto the GMC specialist register for Occupational Medicine.
 The Trust expects consultants to deliver clinical service as agreed with commissioners and other stakeholders.
-This will include:
+This will include: This will include: